Pingo-CS35L/pingo/README.md

 # Development

 Pingo was created as the final project for UCLA's COM SCI 35L course by students Pranav Sankar, Nishant Ray, Akshat Tirumalai, Krish Patel, Rishauv Kar-Roy (Discussion 1A).
-The front-end of this mobile app was built using React Native, and the backend is powered by Node.js.
+The front-end of this mobile app was built using React Native, and the back-end is powered by Node.js.

 # Getting Started